 It doesn’t matter if you’ve been out of school for two months or twenty years, we have an option that will work for you.
-We create a plan for each student to meet your needs, no matter what subject you’re working on, or what level your knowledge and skills are at.
-We work with all sorts of people in a variety of life circumstances.
+We create a plan for each student to meet your needs based on your current knowledge and skill level.
+We work with people from in a variety of life circumstances.

 We know that you have a lot to do, so we will work with you to develop a schedule that meets your needs.
-This means that most classes don’t start or end on a specific week and you can do that at your own pace.
-It also means that there are many different times during the week that you can come in to work on a specific subject, rather than one regular meeting time that may not work for you.
+This means that there are many different times during the week that you can come in to work on a specific subject.

 We also have remote options so you can complete work wherever you feel successful.